Why Inland Rail

 Currently 74% of all inter-capital freight between Melbourne and Brisbane is carried by road.
 Increasing the size and number of trucks on our highways to meet growing freight volumes will have significant safety, environmental and community consequences.

-Trucks use almost three times as much fuel as trains to do the same job, road accidents causing death or serious injury are nearly three times more likely in comparison to rail, and trucks emit 750,000 more tonnes of carbon emissions each year than trains doing the same job.
+Trucks use almost 3 times as much fuel as trains to do the same job, road accidents causing death or serious injury are nearly 3 times more likely in comparison to rail, and trucks emit 750,000 more tonnes of carbon emissions each year than trains doing the same job.

 A typical 1,800-metre Inland Rail train will have the capacity to carry the same volume of freight as 110 B-double trucks, making Inland Rail an ideal option to move heavy and bulk goods over long distances.

 - Inland Rail will allow double stacked trains to run from Beveridge in Victoria, to Ebenezer in Queensland, with single stacked trains connecting through to Kagaru.

 - Inland Rail will support thousands of jobs across Victoria, New South Wales and Queensland.

 - Construction has already provided work for more than 4,200 people including more than:

 - Complementary business investment and expansion, such as Special Activation Precincts (SAPs) in New South Wales, and Intermodal terminals in Queensland will create long-term jobs.